-If you are missing most or all of your teeth, or are faced with the prospect of losing your teeth, All on Four could be the solution you’re looking for.
-This special technique, also called teeth in a day, replaces all of the upper or lower teeth using as few as four strategically placed dental implants.
+If you are missing most or all of your teeth, or are faced with the prospect of losing your teeth, All-on-Four dental implants could be the solution you’re looking for.
+This technique is also referred to as teeth-in-a-day and implant-supported dentures.

-Our dentsits, Dr. Roy Eskow and Dr. Adam Eskow specialize in periodontics and implant dentistry with offices in Bethesda, Maryland and Washington D.C.
-They work as part of an interdisciplinary team with your restorative or cosmetic dentist to offer complete treatment for missing teeth.
+Drs.
+Yousefi and Eskow specialize in periodontic and implant dentistry in our Bethesda, Maryland office.
+We work as part of an interdisciplinary team with your restorative dentist, cosmetic dentist, or prosthodontist to offer complete treatment for missing teeth.

-How Does All On Four Work?
+How Does All-On-Four Work?

 Dental Implants vs. Dentures

-With dentures, you have to be careful about what foods you eat, constantly worry about them slipping out when you talk and deal with a daily routine that involves poor tasting adhesive and nightly soaking.
-Not to mention the fact that dentures do not support the bone, which will continue to deteriorate and make the face look much older.
+With dentures, you have to be careful about what foods you eat, constantly worry about them slipping out when you talk, and deal with a daily routine that involves poor tasting adhesive and nightly soaking.
+Not to mention the fact that dentures do not support the bone, which will continue to deteriorate and may make the face look much older.